osV22/ejpt_notes/README.md

   - `Follow` - > `TCP Stream`

 ### OSI Model
-- Each layer serves the layer ABOVE it
+- Each layer serves the layer **above** it
-- Through the process of encapuslation, the lower layer passes off its payload as the HEADER AND PAYLOAD for the upper leayer...
+- Through the process of encapuslation, the lower layer passes off its payload as the **HEADER** AND **PAYLOAD** for the upper layer...
 That lower layer's header is what directs it to go up.

 ### Networking
 - Reserved IPv4 Addresses